whmcs-smarters/SmartersX-Connect/README.md

 ## SmartersX Mobile Application

-The SmartersX mobile application provides a secure and intuitive dashboard for monitoring business activity.
+The <a href="https://smartersx.com">SmartersX</a> mobile application provides a secure and intuitive dashboard for monitoring business activity.

 ### Available Platforms